jrlarsen/GetProgramming/README.md

 * 4.2 Defining and calling functions
 * 4.3 Reducing repetition
 * 4.4 Making code easier to read and update
-* 4.5 The Adventure Game - displaying player information
+* 4.5 The Crypt - displaying player information

 ### Chapter 5 – Arguments: passing data to functions
 * 5.1 Function reuse and versatility
 * 5.2 Passing information to functions
-* 5.3 The Adventure Game - displaying player information
+* 5.3 The Crypt - displaying player information

 ### Chapter 6 - Return values: getting data from functions
 * 6.1 Returning data from functions
 * 6.2 Some string functions provided by JavaScript
-* 6.3 The Adventure Game - building player information strings
+* 6.3 The Crypt - building player information strings

 ### Chapter 7 - Object arguments: functions working with objects
 * 7.1 Using objects as arguments
 * 7.2 Returning objects from functions
 * 7.3 Setting functions as properties of objects
-* 7.4 The Adventure Game - player objects as arguments
+* 7.4 The Crypt - player objects as arguments

 ### Chapter 8 – Arrays: putting data into lists
 * 8.1 Creating arrays and accessing elements
 * 8.2 Array methods
-* 8.3 The Adventure Game - a player items array
+* 8.3 The Crypt - a player items array

 ### Chapter 9 – Constructors: building objects with functions
 * 9.1 Creating similar objects with a function
 * 9.2 Constructor functions, this and new
 * 9.3 Two examples of constructors
-* 9.4 The Adventure Game - places to explore
+* 9.4 The Crypt - places to explore

 ### Chapter 10 – Bracket notation: flexible property names
 * 10.1 Square brackets instead of dots
-* 10.2 The Adventure Game - exit names
+* 10.2 The Crypt - exit names
-* 10.3 The Adventure Game - players and places
+* 10.3 The Crypt - players and places

 ## Part 2 – Organizing our programs